Factoring Polynomials

 Analysis

 Unfortunately, the loop may run exponentially many times, since there are $2^k$ subsets of $T$.
 There is a better method for determining which $g_i$ combine together to form actual irreducible factors of $f$, but it involves more mathematical machinery.
-In particular, an algorithm of Lenstra, Lenstra, and Lovász from 1982 is able to solve the factoring problem in $\mathbb{Q}[x]$ in polynomial time in $\deg(f)=n$ and in the size of the coefficients of $f$.
+In particular, an algorithm of Lenstra, Lenstra, and Lovász from 1982 is able to solve the factoring problem in $\mathbb{Q}[x]$ in polynomial time in $\deg(f)=n$ and in $A$, the size of the coefficients of $f$.
 At the time this was somewhat surprising, even to the discoverers.
-Their method is even totally deterministic, which at first seems paradoxical since it relies on the $\Z_p[x]$ factoring method that uses randomness.
-This is possible because they are able to show that they can find a prime $p$ in polynomial time (without relying on randomness) for which the $\Z_p[x]$ factoring algorithm is guaranteed to find the factorization in $\Z_p[x]$.
+Their method is even totally deterministic, which at first seems paradoxical since it relies on a $\Z_p[x]$ factoring method and there is no known deterministic polynomial time $\Z_p[x]$ factoring method.
+This is possible because there is a deterministic variant of the $\Z_p[x]$ factoring method that runs in time $O^\sim(n^3+pn^2)$.
+Even though this is exponential in $\log(p)$, they are able to find an acceptable prime $p$ (without relying on randomness) for which $p$ is small enough that running the exponential $\Z_p[x]$ factoring algorithm will still be polynomial time in $n$ and $A$.